morganderek/recursivechat/README.md

 # README for ChatGPT Automation Python Application
 ## Overview
-This Python application automates the process of using ChatGPT models to process Excel and CSV files recursively.
-The application reads input data, appends it to a prompt and sends it to a specified ChatGPT model, and saves the structured outputs to a user-defined file.
+This Python application automates the process of prompting ChatGPT models.
+The application reads input data in the Excel file, appends it to a prompt and sends it to a specified ChatGPT model, and saves the structured outputs to the output file.
+It does this for all rows of data in the Excel file.
 User input is collected using PyQt6 to create a GUI application.

 ## Features
 GUI Setup: Fully interactive GUI for easy operation.